ZakariasLaws/raid-constellation/README.md

 * -batchCount: The number of batches to send in total before exiting, ignored if endless is set to true (default is 100)
 * -timeInterval: The time to wait between submitting two batches, in milliseconds (default it 100)

-need to be added to the repository manually, as they can be very large.
-Only add the models which that specific device will use.
+ML models need to be added to the repository manually, as they can be very large.
+Only add the models that specific devices will use.
 Store model in `/tensorflow/tensorflow_serving/models/` in the TensorFlow **SavedModel** format, see [TensorFlow SavedModel](https://www.tensorflow.org/beta/guide/saved_model).

 ```bash